 Level 1: EOA Wallet

-Every user gets an EOA (Externally Owned Account) wallet automatically when they create a District Pass — one for EVM-compatible chains and one for Solana.
+Every user gets EOA (Externally Owned Account) wallets automatically when they create a District Pass — one for EVM-compatible chains, one for Solana, one for Bitcoin, and one for Sui.
 No deployment, no gas cost, no extra steps.
 An EOA is a standard blockchain wallet controlled by a private key.
 In Agent Wallet, that key is generated and stored inside a TEE (Trusted Execution Environment) — never exposed to the host system, never stored in environment variables.
-Capabilities:- Hold tokens across all supported EVM chains and Solana
+Capabilities:- Hold tokens across all supported EVM chains, Solana, Bitcoin, and Sui

 - Send and receive transfers